 - Does the application support SAML 2.0?
 Yes

 - Is SP-initiated Sign-On supported (SP-initiated is when you visit subdomain.cultureamp.com, you get bounced to an SSO login screen and then returned to Passport)?
 Yes

 - What assertions are needed to send in the SAML token? “urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress” Passport will use the email address to link Passport users to your users

 - Does Passport support a Multi IDP Environment?
 Not today.
 Please let us know if this functionality is required for your organization.

 - Does Passport support provisioning user accounts through SAML?
 No, clients will need to provision Passport user accounts via file (preferred) or manual addition.
 The format of the files and guidance on user management can be found here.
 Email addresses for user accounts will need to be unique.

 - Does Passport support welcome emails to new users?
 Yes, the application will provide a custom Welcome Email that can be sent at the client’s discretion for directing users to the correct login URL.
 This email will not include any reference to password.

-If your organization is interested in adding SSO to your services, please reach out to the Client Success or Business Development team to discuss adding it to your services.
+If your organization is interested in adding SSO to your services, please reach out to Client Success to discuss adding it to your product offering.